-The cat parasite linked to an increase in suicide attempts in infected woman can also cause changes in personality and behavior, according to research.
+A parasite found in cats can also cause changes in personality and behavior, according to research.

-Toxoplasma gondii, or T. gondii, is a protozoa that typically infects cats, but can make its home in any warm-blooded animal.
+Toxoplasma gondii, also known as T. gondii, is a protozoa that typically infects cats, but can make its home in any warm-blooded animal.
 People can pick up the parasite by coming into contact with cat feces, drinking contaminated water or eating unwashed vegetables or undercooked meat.

 What does it do?